MetPX/sarracenia/doc/subscriber.rst

 on the file to be created in the right place.
 To create a configuration to obtain the swob files::

-  blacklab% sr_subscribe edit swob.conf
+  blacklab% sr3 edit subscribe/swob.conf

   broker amqps://anonymous@dd.weather.gc.ca
   subtopic observations.swob-ml.#
   accept .*

   blacklab%
-  blacklab% sr_subscribe status swob
+  blacklab% sr3 status subscribe/swob
   2017-12-14 06:54:54,010 [INFO] sr_subscribe swob 0001 is stopped
   blacklab%